Dr Sam Hughes

-I teach all undergraduate surveying courses at CSM, including the 1st Year Surveying and CAD module (CSM1028; module leader), the Summer Survey course and the Underground Surveying course.
-I also teach Land Surveying (CSMM134) on the MSc Surveying and Land / Environmental Management (SLEM) programme.
+I teach all undergraduate surveying courses at CSM, including the 1st Year Surveying and CAD module (CSM1028; module leader), the Summer Survey course and the Underground Survey course (CSM2180 + CSM2184).
+I also teach Land Surveying (CSMM134; module leader) on the MSc Surveying and Land / Environmental Management (SLEM) programme.

 All of my modules provide detailed learning resources including eLectures, and have a large practical component allowing students to fully engage with a variety of surveying equipment and skills.
 I also organise an external setting out course for students and provide surveying short courses for other programmes in the University.